marcoantonioni/DO180-apps/Labs.md

 Open a terminal on workstation as the student user and run the following command:
 [student@workstation ~]$ lab image-review start

-## Creating Custom Container Images
+## Lab: Creating Custom Container Images

 Performance Checklist
 In this lab, you will create a Dockerfile to build a custom Apache Web Server container image.